 Other Federal Requirements Apply to Owner Occupied Rehabilitation?
 Apply to Homebuyer Programs?
 Applies to Rental Housing Programs?
-Non-Discrimination an d Equal Access Rules Fair Housingand Yes.
+Non-Discrimination and Equal Access Rules Fair Housingand Yes.
 Must affirmatively Yes Yes.
 Equal Opportunity further Fair Housing Affirmative Marketing Yes.
 Yes, for all projects of five or more HOME-assisted units.
 Yes; for projects containing five or more Home-assisted units.
 Accessibility for Disabled Persons Accessibility features must be part of rehabilitation, if needed by owner/occupant and the overall unit is brought up to the PJ's property standard.
 (Note: Accessibility improvements are eligible costs.)
 Yes.
+Employment and Conti racting Rules Equal Opportunity Yes.
 Yes.
-Employment and Conti racting Rules Equal Opportunity Employment Yes.
 Yes.
-Yes.
-Section 3 Economic Yes, if amount of Yes, if amount of Opportunity assistance exceeds assistance exceeds \$200,000 or contract \$200,000 or contract or subcontract exceeds or subcontract exceeds \$100,000. \$100,000.
+Employment Section 3 Economic Opportunity Yes, if amount of assistance exceeds \$200,000 or contract or subcontract exceeds \$100,000.
+Yes, if amount of assistance exceeds \$200,000 or contract or subcontract exceeds \$100,000.
 Minority/Women Business Enterprises No. Yes.
 Yes.
-Davis-Bacon&other Labor No. Yes, if construction contract includes 12 or more units that are HOME-assisted Yes, if construction contract includes 12 or more units that are HOME-assisted Conflict of interest Yes.
+Davis-Bacon & other Labor No. Yes, if construction contract includes 12 or more units that are HOME-assisted Yes, if construction contract includes 12 or more units that are HOME-assisted Conflict of interest Yes.
 Yes.
 Yes.
 Excluded Parties (e.g., Debarred Contractors) Yes.
 Yes Yes.
 Other Federal Require ements Environmental Yes.
 Yes Yes.
-Reviews Van far Dila that are Vasifaitus sassustu Van fan Dia that and Flood Insurance Yes for PJs that are cities/counties.
+Reviews 100.
+100 100.
+Flood Insurance Yes for PJs that are cities/counties.
 No for State programs.
-Yesifcityorcounty.
+Yes if city or county.
 No if state program Yes for PJs that are cities/counties.
 No for State PJs.